 Let's hope that in coming weeks and months as debate continues over this contentious issue, both here in Vermont and nationally, such civility reigns and both sides get a fair hearing.
 Both sides make valid points, and there should be a way to arrive at a point where it's harder for mentally disturbed people to get their hands on "military-style assault weapons" and the rights of legitimate gun owners are protected.

 One of the issues here may be defining exactly what a "military-style assault weapon" is, but for now, we'll go with a common sense understanding of it as a rifle that shoots more than 10 rounds of ammunition at a rapid pace.
-We know there's more to it than that, but let's
+We know there's more to it than that, but let's start there.

 In the immediate aftermath of the shootings at Sandy Hook Elementary School in Newton, Conn. last December, the outcry to "do something" about making it harder to obtain such "assault weapons" seemed loud and unstoppable.
 But in the weeks since we've seen the pushback starting and gathering strength.
 Just getting back to where we were in 1994 - when Congress passed a law that restricted sales of such guns for 10 years (the law was allowed to lapse in 2004 and has not been reinstated) - is far from assured.
 In fact, gun control advocates may wind up calling it a victory if more thorough-going background checks prior to such sales are approved.
 Such an outcome might have seemed small bore (no pun intended) in the days immediately following the Newtown tragedy, but the ability of organizations like the National Rifle Association and other groups determined to see no watering down of Second Amendment rights is impressive.